zaidmukaddam/realzaidmukaddam.tech/README.md

 ## What I learned

-- Better understanding of scss
-- Better understanding of next.js
+- Better understanding of Glassmorphism
 - Better understanding of SEO